SUBSTANCE ABUSE PREVENTION PORTAL

 - Then choose your own path

-- Navigate through everyday situations and see what you'd do.
-Earn points for preparedness, wellness and reputation.
+- You'll navigate through everyday situations and see what you'd do.
+Earn points for preparedness, wellness and reputation

 - Learn and practice coping strategies along the way